Information for post-16 providers on the next steps towards delivery of T Levels.

 - clarification on various T Level policy areas, including grading, results and certification and UCAS points for T Levels

-- wider qualification reform work
+- wider qualifications reform work

 Read an introduction to T Levels for more detail about T Levels.

-T Level Transition Programme
+T Level transition programme

 As stated in the T Level Action Plan we are developing the T Level Transition Programme for students who are not ready to start a T Level but have the potential to progress onto one following a tailored preparation programme.